mayasharma2110/Bookworm/README.md

 * Responsive website on mobile, tablet and laptop size devices.

-* The home page will contain the reviews and a search bar for users to search for a book or author.
-Signed in users will also see their own reviews displayed at the top.
+* The home page will contain the reviews and a search bar for users to search for a book title or author.

 * The login page will contain a form for registered users to login.